Launcelot Kiggell: First World War

 Brigadier-General John Charteris being presented to Queen Mary of Teck at Blendecques, July 1917.
-To his left is Lieutenant General Kiggell.
+To his left, back facing towards the camera, is Lieutenant General Kiggell, Haig's CGS.

 He served in the First World War as director of military training at the War Office from 1914, and as director of home defence at the War Office from later that year until 1915.
 He was promoted to major general in October 1914.

-He served briefly as deputy chief of the imperial general staff at the end of 1915.
+He served briefly as deputy chief of the Imperial General Staff at the end of 1915.

-When General Sir Douglas Haig was promoted to commander-in-chief of the British Expeditionary Force in December 1915, Kiggell was appointed chief of the general staff of the BEF, which saw him raised to the temporary rank of lieutenant general while serving in this position.
-Richard Butler, Haig's preferred choice, was considered too junior for the role.
-Kiggell would hold this position until early 1918.
+When General Sir Douglas Haig was promoted to commander-in-chief of the British Expeditionary Force (BEF) in December 1915, Kiggell was appointed chief of the general staff (CGS) of the BEF, which saw him raised to the temporary rank of lieutenant general while serving in this position.
+Richard Butler, Haig's preferred choice, was considered too junior for the role "and so, on Lord Horatio Kitchener's recommendation, the job went to Kiggell".
+In Haig words on his new CGS:

+I have the greatest confidence in him as a soldier also as a gentleman.

+Kiggell would hold this position for over two years until early 1918.

 Kiggell was made Knight Companion of the Order of the Bath (KCB) in 1916.
 On 1 January 1917, he was promoted to substantive lieutenant general.
 Sir Henry Wilson, liaising with French Grand Quartier Général early in 1917, claimed that Kiggell "hated the French".

+Nigel Cave exonerates Kiggell from some of the questionable decisions which are sometimes attributed to him.
+Kiggell's stress on high-morale infantry attacks cannot be blamed for the catastrophe which befell General Sir Henry Rawlinson's Fourth Army on the first day of the Battle of the Somme on 1 July 1916, as an infantry advance in straight lines was only one of the formations suggested in Rawlinson's Fourth Army Tactical Notes and modern research has shown that it was not widely adopted.